Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

 How Do You Make a Kanban Board?

-The initial beginnings of a kanban board was just sticky notes on a board, so literally all you need is some paper and tape (also a whiteboard/blackboard preferably).
+The initial beginnings of a kanban board were just sticky notes on a board.
+So literally, all you need is some paper and tape (preferably a whiteboard/blackboard).

-Before Covid-19, physical boards were a functional way to keep your team on task and keep everyone on the ball.
+Before Covid-19, physical boards were a practical way to keep your team on task and everyone on the ball.

-Now, shifting into a more remote work environment, the physical board is being replaced by a digital version that’s similarly mobile to the workforce.
+Now, shifting into a more remote work environment, the physical board is being replaced by a mobile digital version similar to the workforce.

 Here is how you can set your team up with a digital Kanban board:

-Chisel is our go to recommendation for creating Kanban boards.
-It is optimized for product managers and product development.
+Chisel is our go-to recommendation for creating Kanban boards.
+We have optimized it for product managers and product development.

-In addition to allowing you to manage your roadmap on a kanban board, you’re able to integrate it with team prioritization to make your kanban boards reflect feedback and prioritization from your team.
+In addition, it allows you to manage your roadmap on a kanban board.
+You can integrate it with team prioritization.
+That will make your kanban boards reflect feedback and prioritization from your team.

-The fluidity of a good Kanban board is what makes them wonderful.
+The fluidity of a good Kanban board is what makes them extraordinary.

 The attributes that should stay consistent are the columns defining the different stages of the process.

-The more clear the columns are, the more in sync everyone would be.
+The more precise the columns are, the more in sync everyone would be.

-The starting points usually are “to-do,” “doing,” and “done,” but every leader and organization has a slightly different way to do things.
-It’s important to note, however, you don’t need to reinvent the wheel.
+The starting points usually are “to-do,” “doing,” and “done.”
+Still, every leader and organization has a slightly different way of doing things.
+However, you don’t need to reinvent the wheel.

-Once you’ve defined your skeleton framework of your workflow, now it’s time to fill in the meat.
+Once you’ve defined the skeleton framework of your workflow, now it’s time to fill in the meat.